 Year 7 and 8: Using words in multiple contexts

 Teachers used the relevant words in several contexts and modelled how to use the words appropriately.
-For instance, Gail used an interactive whiteboard (IWB) to show the class the SLH interactive Earthworms: inside and out.
+For instance, Gail used an interactive whiteboard (IWB) to show the class the interactive

 Gail led a discussion where she talked about each word on the display.
 Students had opportunities to say the words aloud and what they thought they meant.
 ‘Segment’, ‘clitellum’ and ‘prostomium’ were picked up on quickly.
 These were particularly salient as the students had been observing earthworms and did not have this vocabulary to describe these features.